kevklash/image-shrink/README.md

 # image-shrink
 Image size optimization app.
-Created using Electron en JS
+Created using Electron and JS